asama-w/Credit_Risk_Analysis/README.md

 ### Target Variables Balance before resampling:
 + The target of this analysis is the "**Loan Status**", whether the customer's credit is at **high risk** or **low risk**.
++ The following image shows the number of the data samples that will be used to train and test the model.
 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/target-variable-balance.png width="70%" height="70%">

 ### 1. RandomOverSampler Model (Oversampling)
-+ The RandomOverSampler randomly duplicate samples of the minority class (high-risk) to match with the number of majority class (low_risk), of which in this model the trained target variable is 51,366 ('low_risk': 51366, 'high_risk': 51366).
++ The RandomOverSampler randomly duplicates samples of the minority class (high-risk) to match with the number of majority class (low_risk), of which in this model the trained samples are 51,366 (`'low_risk': 51366, 'high_risk': 51366`).
 + **Balanced Accuracy Score: 65.7%**, meaning that the model did quite moderately at predicting the credit risk.
-+ The **precision of the high-risk is extremely low, as of 0.01 (1%)** whereas the precision of low-risk is 1 (100%)
++ The **precision of the high-risk is extremely low, as of 0.01** whereas the precision of low-risk is 1 (100%)
-+ The **recall or sensitivity of the high-risk is 0.71 (71%)** and 0.6 (60%) for low-risk.
-From recall velue, the model might have a moderately-high chance of predicting the one who migh has high-risk status.
++ The **recall or sensitivity of the high-risk is 0.71** and 0.6 for low-risk.
+From recall velue, the model might have a moderately-high chance of predicting the one who might has high-risk status.
 However, since the precision is very low, it is unlikely that the those who are predicted to be at high risk will actually have a high credit risk.
 + **The F1 score of high-risk class is 0.02, which is also very low**, meaning that the sensitivity and precision is imbalance.
 Hence, this model is not suitable for the credit risk prediction.

 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/1.png width="80%" height="80%">

 ### 2. SMOTE Model (Oversampling)
-+ The number of the trained data samples of minority class (high-risk) is duplicated to 51,366 ('low_risk': 51366, 'high_risk': 51366).
++ The number of the trained data samples of minority class (high-risk) is duplicated to 51,366 (`'low_risk': 51366, 'high_risk': 51366`).
 + **Balanced Accuracy Score:** 66.2%**, which is slightly higher than the previous RandomOverSampler model, however, it still implies that the model performance is still in the moderate range.
 + The **precision for high-risk and low-risk is 0.01 and 1**, respectively.
 + The recall values is 0.69 for low-risk.
 The value dropped slightly for the high-risk to 0.63.